ansible/ansible/docs/docsite/rst/user_guide/intro_bsd.rst

 Ansible and BSD
 ===============

-Managing BSD machines is different from managing Linux/Unix machines.
+Managing BSD machines is different from managing other Unix-like machines.
 If you have managed nodes running BSD, review these topics.

 .. contents::
    :local: